AklimaRimi/QS_World_Ranked_Universities_Life_Science_Medicine/ReadMe.md

         3. China has numerous best universities in Asia.
         4. The better the point, the better the rank.
         5. Harvard, Oxford universities retain their ranks as in the past, some universities like Duke University have their ranks changing over the years.

 # Caution
   1. Around 4-5 hours to complete the entire process from start to finish depending on the user's device.

   2. Do not touch, minimize or close any pop up Google Chrome.

   3. Data might be changed over time.

 # Conclusion

 This entire project is for `Data Analysis`.
 It's suitable for beginners.
 This project can be executed by anyone.
 Due to the webdriver's extensive website trip, data collection takes a lengthy time.
 If you face any problem feel free to comment.
-You can `Support` me giving a `Star`.
+You can `Support` me by giving a `Star`.